apache/druid/docs/operations/export-metadata.md

 After running the tool, the output directory will contain `<table-name>_raw.csv` and `<table-name>.csv` files.

-The `<table-name>_raw.csv` files are intermediate files used by the tool, containing the table data as exported by Derby without modification.
+The `<table-name>_raw.csv` files are intermediate files used by the tool, containing the table data as exported from the source database without deep-storage rewrites.
+BLOB columns are hex-encoded and booleans are written as `true`/`false` strings.

 The `<table-name>.csv` files are used for import into another database such as MySQL and PostgreSQL and have any configured deep storage location rewrites applied.